dumartist/Orientation-Game/README.md

 ## How to Play

-1. **Start Exploring**: Click "Explore Forest" to begin your adventure
-2. **Battle Enemies**: When you encounter enemies, click the fight button
-3. **Collect Loot**: Find items and gold during exploration
-4. **Level Up**: Gain experience to increase your level and stats
-5. **Complete Quests**: Accept quests for additional rewards
-6. **Manage Resources**: Use gold wisely for resting and shopping
+1. **Registration/Login**: First, register with your username and NPM, then login to access the game
+2. **Begin Your Journey**: Start with "The Awakening" and choose your path
+3. **Make Story Choices**: Each decision affects your skills, reputation, and story progression
+4. **Build Your Character**: Develop your skills in Decryption, Manipulation, and Reconstruction
+5. **Choose Your Allegiance**: Build reputation with Codekeepers, Resistance, or remain Neutral
+6. **Discover the Truth**: Uncover the secrets of the Source and the Grand Code
+7. **Determine the Future**: Make the final choice that will shape reality itself
+8. **Save Your Progress**: Use the save/load system to continue your adventure later

 ## Game Controls

-- **Action Buttons**: Click to perform actions like exploring, fighting, or resting
+- **Story Choice Buttons**: Click to make story decisions that affect your journey
 - **Real-time Updates**: Game state updates automatically
-- **Game Log**: View your adventure history in the left panel
+- **Game Log**: View your adventure history and story progression
-- **Status Panel**: Monitor your stats, inventory, and active quests
+- **Status Panel**: Monitor your stats, skills, reputation, and inventory
+- **Save/Load System**: Save your progress and load previous games
+- **Restart Adventure**: Start a fresh journey at any time or after completing the story

 ## Technical Details

 - **Backend**: Python Flask web framework
 - **Frontend**: HTML5, CSS3, JavaScript (ES6+)
-- **Styling**: External CSS file with terminal-inspired theme and animations
+- **Styling**: External CSS file with cyberpunk terminal-inspired theme and animations
 - **Scripts**: External JavaScript file with game logic and UI functionality
 - **Architecture**: RESTful API design with JSON responses
 - **State Management**: Server-side game state with client-side UI updates
+- **Story System**: Branching narrative with multiple paths and endings
+- **Save System**: JSON-based persistent save files with Docker volume support
 - **Code Organization**: Separated concerns with external CSS and JS files
-- **Containerization**: Docker support with production and development configurations
+- **Containerization**: Docker support with production configuration
 - **Deployment**: Docker Compose for easy deployment and scaling

 ## File Structure